lhoursquentin/clash/README.md

   truck_song_playing=$1
 ```

-Simple enough, single quote your variable so that it get expanded **after**
+Simple enough, single quote your variable so that it gets expanded **after**
 `eval` first expansion: